Daniel Susskind Keynote Speaker and AI economist

 Why Daniel Susskind?

 Booking Daniel Susskind means bringing one of the most authoritative and timely voices on AI, work, and economic growth to your event.
-As Mercers' School Memorial Professor at Gresham College and Research Professor at King's College London — with senior research positions at Oxford and Stanford — he offers the rare combination of frontline academic expertise and genuine public reach.
-His most recent book, Growth: A Reckoning, was selected by Barack Obama as a favorite book of 2024 and shortlisted for the Financial Times Business Book of the Year, while his forthcoming What Should My Children Do? has already been placed by The New York Times on its list of the most anticipated nonfiction of 2026.
-Unlike commentators who rely on prediction and speculation, Susskind grounds his presentations in rigorous research, firsthand policy experience at 10 Downing Street and the Cabinet Office, and three internationally acclaimed books.
-Organizations book him when they want an authoritative, thought-provoking perspective on where AI is taking the economy — and practical frameworks for navigating it.
+As Mercers' School Memorial Professor at Gresham College and Research Professor at King's College London, with senior research roles at Oxford and Stanford, he combines frontline academic expertise with genuine public reach.
+His latest book, What Should My Children Do?, has been named by The New York Times as nonfiction everyone will be talking about, while Growth: A Reckoning was one of Barack Obama's favorite books of the year.
+Rather than relying on speculation, Susskind grounds his talks in rigorous research, firsthand policy experience at 10 Downing Street and the Cabinet Office, and four internationally acclaimed books.
 Contact Aurum Speakers Bureau to discuss availability and fees.

 What is Daniel Susskind's book Growth about?